encryption: the fated story of alice and bob

 Before we move on, it’s important to know that this is a simplified version.
 RSA uses a different function called Carmichael’s totient function instead of Euler’s totient function.
 Euler’s function is still mathematically sound, but in some cases, it generates larger numbers than necessary.
 Carmichael’s totient function fixes that.

 There are also a couple of problems that our basic algorithm has.
 For one, using small e makes this very weak.
-Our small choices for pp and qq make it weak already, but this is different.
-If you have a small integer value for the message, the encrypted message will just be the message mm to the power ee.
-This can easily be broken just by taking the ee-th root of the encrypted message.
-Once ee gets past a certain threshold, however, it becomes impossible to decrypt without the private key.
+Our small choices for and make it weak already, but this is different.
+If you have a small integer value for the message, the encrypted message will just be the message to the power .
+This can easily be broken just by taking the -th root of the encrypted message.
+Once gets past a certain threshold, however, it becomes impossible to decrypt without the private key.

 Our basic RSA is also completely deterministic, in that if you put the same text in, you will get the same encryption out.
 This makes it vulnerable to chosen-ciphertext attacks.
 If you’re interested, read this.